scalabli/yadig/docs/logging.rst

 :class:`~logging.StreamHandler` to its logger.

-Flask Extensions
+Citus Extensions
 ````````````````

 Depending on the situation, an extension may choose to log to
-:meth:`app.logger <flask.Flask.logger>` or its own named logger.
+:meth:`app.logger <citus.API.logger>` or its own named logger.
 Consult each
 extension's documentation for details.